 - Was created in your customer database more than 365 days ago and has not had a Successful Appointment* at your venue in the last 365 days; or

-- Was created in your customer database less than 365 days ago as a result of an appointment which was not or has not yet become a Successful Appointment.*
+- Was created in your customer database less than 365 days ago but has not yet had a Successful Appointment*.

 In all other cases, a customer will be considered a repeat customer.

 Where a customer indicates via the checkbox on booking whether or not they have visited your venue in the last 365 days and we also have data about that customer in the Connect client list, the customer database will take precedence.